Shadwell: 18th and 19th centuries

+A database of UK newspaper adverts, seeking the capture and return of enslaved runaways, known today as Freedom Seekers has identified sisters living and working in Shadwell in the mid-1700s.

+Jane Gray and her younger sister, Maria, were born in Antigua in 1739 and 1742.
+They were the enslaved domestic servants of Captain James Barrett and his family.
+In 1758, when they were 19 and 16 years old, parish records confirm that the Barrett family lived in Musick House Court, just opposite St Paul's Church, Shadwell.

+It is not clear how they entered Captain Barrett's service but the surname, Gray, suggests a connection with the Gray family and their plantations in Antigua.
+John Gray Senior, owned Turnbulls and Gray's Belfast amongst other property on the island, and he may have named the sisters after two of his daughters, who were also called Jane and Maria.

+The sisters arranged their own baptisms, on different days, in July 1758.
+Not at St Pauls, in the parish they lived, but at St Margaret's, Westminster.
+It is possible that they intended to establish themselves in a different parish, and did not want the Barretts to know.
+Four months later, the sisters ran away.

 By the mid-eighteenth century, Shadwell Spa was established, producing sulphurous waters, in Sun Tavern fields.
 As well as being used for medicinal purposes, salts were extracted from the waters and used by local calicoprinters to fix their dyes.
 By the mid-eighteenth century, many houses in Shadwell had been rebuilt.
-"Seamen, watermen and lightermen, coalheavers and shopkeepers, and ropemakers, coopers, carpenters and smiths, lived in small lathe and plaster or weatherboard houses, two storeys and a garret high, with one room on each floor"; the average rent was £2-7.
+"Seamen, watermen and lightermen, coalheavers and shopkeepers, and ropemakers, coopers, carpenters and smiths, lived in small lathe and plaster or weatherboard houses, two storeys and a garret high, with one room on each floor"; the average rent was £2/7/0.
 In 1768, London coal workers who were protesting for higher wages began shooting at the landlord of the Roundabout Tavern in Shadwell; as a result, seven of them were hanged in the Sun Tavern fields.
 Their execution was witnessed by around 50,000 spectators, the largest crowd at a hanging since the hanging of Laurence Shirley, 4th Earl Ferrers in 1760. in 1794, many houses on the Ratcliffe Highway were destroyed by a fire which "consumed more houses than any one conflagration has done since the Great Fire of London", and also destroyed many boats, and around £40,000 of sugar.